Member Handbook

 Services and Supports From The Community And The Individual Support Plan

-You will be involved in a person-centered planning process to help determine what services and supports you will receive in the community.
+A person-centered planning process will be held with you to help determine what services and supports you will get in the community.
 Person-centered planning puts you at the center of the process and focuses on your strengths, interests and needs.
-The planning process allows you to make your own choices about your care and the services you receive in the community.
+This allows you to make your own choices about your care and the services you receive in the community.
 You will have many chances to share what you think and how you feel.

-The SIS is only one way to think about your support needs.
+The SIS is only one way to look at your support needs.
 The results from the SIS may be used to determine the amount of services you receive, but the results are not binding.
 Trillium must also look at and consider all evidence of your other needs.

 After a new SIS is completed, Trillium will send you a mailing that includes: